AequilibraE/aequilibrae/docs/source/project_components.rst

 =======================

 In the :ref:`aeq_project_structure` section, we present the main file components and folders that consists an AequilibraE project.
-We also present in :ref:`project_datamodel` all tables that are part of the project database, how do they look like, and what fields do they have.
+We also present in :doc:`supply_data_model` all tables that are part of the project database, how do they look like, and what fields do they have.

 The components of an AequilibraE project are: